neksa/mutagene/docs/rank_doc.rst

 ===================  =======================================================================================================
 gene                 Name of gene with mutation mutation             Expressed as, eg. Y99F, ie. amino acid tyrosine (Y) replaced by phenylalanine (F) at position 99
-mutability           Expected mutation rate in a particular DNA context observed             Observed mutational frequencies bscore               A binomial p-value for the observed number of occurences of mutation in comparison to the expected
+mutability           Expected mutation rate in a given DNA context observed             Number of cancer samples where this mutation was observed bscore               A binomial p-value for the observed number of occurences of mutation in comparison to the expected
                      mutability that is defined by the local DNA context of the mutated nucleotide qvalue               Bscore corrected for multiple testing with Benjamini-Hochberg FDR method